 The National Association of Home Builders (NAHB) and Wells Fargo have been calculating the Housing Opportunity Index (HOI) for more than 30 years.
 They release quarterly surveys about two things: income and housing costs.
 The survey now covers 247 metropolitan areas across the U.S. as well as the national averages.

-According to the latest HOI survey released in Nov.
-2021, housing affordability has changed a little bit since last year.
+According to the latest HOI survey released in early 2023, housing affordability has changed a little bit since last year.
 Covid-19 and the many shutdowns have had an impact on just about every area of our lives, so of course housing has been affected.

 Supply chain disruptions, the cost of lumber, and the lack of skilled workers has severely affected new home construction, which has affected the overall price of housing.

-In all, 56.6 %of new and existing homes sold between the beginning of July and end of September were affordable to families earning an adjusted U.S. median income of $79,000 (previously $72,900).
-This is down from the 58.3 % of homes sold in the second quarter of 2020 that were affordable to median-income earners and the lowest reading since the first quarter of 2012.
+In all, 38.1 %of new and existing homes sold between the beginning of October and end of December were affordable to families earning an adjusted U.S. median income of $90,000 (previously $79,000).
+This is down from the 56.6 % of homes sold in the last quarter of 2021 that were affordable to median-income earners.

 New homes have seen the highest price increases.
 NAHB sites the shortage and rising costs of lumber, and the shortage of skilled workers as the two issues most affecting the cost of building.
 Lumber availability has been severely affected by the pandemic.